 “Well you know something, Mean Gene!”
 This phrase, made famous by Hulk Hogan is just one of many lines that are associated with ‘Mean’ Gene Okerlund.
-The legendary wrestling broadcaster was an active part of the wrestling profession for almost 50 years, having worked as the lead interviewer with the American Wrestling Association (AWA), WWE, and WCW.
+The legendary wrestling broadcaster was an active part of the wrestling profession for almost 50 years, having worked as the lead interviewer with the American Wrestling Association (AWA), the World Wrestling Federation (WWF), and World Championship Wrestling (WCW).
 Sadly, Gene Okerlund passed away on the 2nd of January at the age of 76.

 Okerlund’s career in broadcasting began as a disc jockey at a top 40 radio station in the 1960s.
 In the early ’70s, Okerlund worked in sales at a television network that also housed and broadcasted programmes for Verne Gagne’s AWA.
 During one weekend when the regular commentator was unavailable, Okerlund was approached by Gagne to fill in on commentary.